amirul1994/devops/terraform/aws/project-4/readme.md

 - ii) Use CloudWatch to visualize and analyze these insights to optimize storage costs and improve performance.

 The assume_role_policy is a JSON policy document that defines which entities (such as AWS services or IAM users) are allowed to assume the role.
 In the context of an IAM role, the assume_role_policy specifies the trust relationship between the role and the entities that can assume it.

+ARN Format: The Amazon Resource Name (ARN) format for CloudWatch Logs resources is:

+Copy code
+arn:aws:logs:<region>:<account-id>:<resource-type>:<resource-name>
+<region>: The AWS region.

+<account-id>: The AWS account ID.

+<resource-type>: The type of CloudWatch Logs resource (e.g., log-group, log-stream).

+<resource-name>: The name of the specific resource.

+Wildcard Usage: The wildcard * is used to match any value in the specified position.
+For example:

+arn:aws:logs:*:*:* matches any CloudWatch Logs resource in any region and any account.